topggp/blog/README.md

-## Welcome to GitHub Pages
+## Welcome to GGP

-You can use the [editor on GitHub](https://github.com/topggp/blog/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You will find in this page, the associated code for reproducing the topggp's paper

+## Matlab Development by S. CONIGLIO

+## Python Development by J. CRUZ-FERREIRA-MATOS

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for